haroon9/creating_ssh_keys/README.md

  ssh-add ~/.ssh/id_ed25519
  ```

- Now your git clone using ssh will work.
+ ## add the key inside version control
+ Now add your key to the version control whether bibucket, Github or Gitlab etc and then clone your repository with ssh.